Ashland, California: 2020 census

+2023 American Community Survey

 In 2023, the US Census Bureau estimated that 37.0% of the population were foreign-born.
 Of all people aged 5 or older, 43.4% spoke only English at home, 32.8% spoke Spanish, 4.3% spoke other Indo-European languages, 17.6% spoke Asian or Pacific Islander languages, and 2.0% spoke other languages.
 Of those aged 25 or older, 80.9% were high school graduates and 20.8% had a bachelor's degree.

 The median household income was $81,604, and the per capita income was $35,603.
 About 13.5% of families and 16.2% of the population were below the poverty line.

 Government

 Ashland is an unincorporated community outside the city limits of any neighboring city.
 Although it shares a zip code with a neighboring city, it does not receive any municipal services other than those provided by the county and is thus governed directly by the Alameda County Board of Supervisors and associated county agencies.

 In 2019, the Eden Area Municipal Advisory Council was created by the Alameda County Board of Supervisors in order to advise the Board of Supervisors, the Alameda County Planning Commission and the West County Board of Zoning Adjustments, on policy and decision making for the unincorporated communities of Ashland, Cherryland, San Lorenzo and Hayward Acres.

 Ashland is policed by the Alameda County Sheriff's Office, Eden Township Substation, and the California Highway Patrol.

 Ashland is served by the San Lorenzo Unified School District for public school services.

 Ashland is served by the Alameda County Public Works Agency for road and public infrastructure design and maintenance.

 Ashland is served by the Hayward Area Recreation and Parks District for parks and recreation.

-Ashland is served by the Oro Loma Sanitary District for waste water services and the East Bay Municipal Utility District for freshwater services.
+Ashland is served by the Oro Loma Sanitary District for wastewater services and the East Bay Municipal Utility District for freshwater services.